ovn-org/ovn-heater/README.md

   stored.
 - html reports
 - a copy of the `hosts` ansible inventory used for the test.
-- OVN docker container logs (i.e., ovn-northd, ovn-controller, ovs-vswitchd, ovsdb-server logs).
+- OVN container logs (i.e., ovn-northd, ovn-controller, ovs-vswitchd, ovsdb-server logs).
 - physical nodes journal files.
 - perf sampling results if enabled